Fair allocation of combinations of indivisible goods and chores: Finding an EF1 and PO allocation

-Without loss of generality, we assume that, in $\pi$, the winner has utility which is at least as high as in $\pi'$, while the loser is strictly better off.
+Consider first the case when in $\pi$, the winner has utility which is at least as high as in $\pi'$, while the loser is strictly better off.
 Taking into account that the bundles of goods $G_{ww}$ and $G_{\ell \ell}$ and the bundles of chores $C_{ww}$ and $C_{\ell \ell}$ are allocated to the same agent in both allocations, this means